0 out of 25,000

 In addition to Polunin, Zelensky also stripped Odesa Mayor Hennadiy Trukhanov of his Ukrainian citizenship after years of allegations that the local politician possessed a Russian passport, as well as former Ukrainian politician turned Russian collaborator Oleg Tsaryov.

-Polunin, who shot to international fame for his appearance in Hozier's music video "Take Me to Church" and has had rolls in major Hollywood films like "Red Sparrow" and "Murder on the Orient Express," has been no shy of scandal.
+Polunin, who shot to international fame for his appearance in Hozier's music video "Take Me to Church" and has had roles in major Hollywood films like "Red Sparrow" and "Murder on the Orient Express," has been no stranger to scandal.

 Polunin was accused of substance abuse, as well as homophobic and sexist remarks, during his European career.

-His dismissal came after he wrote in his since-deleted Telegram channel that he felt "very sorry for people" living in the heavily targeted village near Kherson "where a generation of Polunins grew up and my Russian grandfather built a small house with his own hands."
+His dismissal from his roles in Russian-occupied Crimea came after he wrote in his since-deleted Telegram channel that he felt "very sorry for people" living in the heavily targeted village near Kherson, "where a generation of Polunins grew up, and my Russian grandfather built a small house with his own hands."

 He urged Putin to end the war against Ukraine, adding that "the worst deal would be better than war."